amitmse/in_Python_/Boosting/README.md

 	1. Initialize Weights: Assign same weight to all obs ( 1/No. of obs )

 	2. Iterative Learning: In each iteration, a model is trained.
- 		Misclassified observations receive more weight in the next model.
+ 		Misclassified observations gain more weight in the next iteration.
  		Correctly classified observations retain their weights.
    		All weights are adjusted to sum to 1.